ABcDexter/OFX/README.md

 What is it?
 -----------
-OFX is a graphical interface for popular commands on Windows and Linux-based systems.
+OFX is a graphical application for buying-selling of second-hand items, inspired by OLX.in
-It allows you to execute commands and select associated options without typing them.
-The results of command execution are visible in an attached terminal windows.
-OFX helps users learn commands and options by providing relevant descriptions.

 Detailed Description
 --------------------
-OFX is a graphical interface for common networking and file utilities for Linux and Windows environment OFX provides an environment for mastering the command line by providing descriptions of commands and associated options of commonly used operating system utilities.
-The program can be used by all users, but is specifically aimed at inexperienced users.
-It allows the user to graphically specify the tool and options to be used, and outputs the result.
-It also has the ability to enter commands manually (using a keyboard).
+OFX is a graphical application for buying and selling second-hand items.
+You can register on the portal, login, add items, put them on sale, edit them.
+You can browse items added by others, search and buy.
+You receive notifications when someone buys your item, along with their contact details, so you can connect with buyers in real life.

 Features
 --------
+* Browse recently added items
+* Edit items added by you
+* View details about items on sale, Seller details
+* Receive relevant notifications for each item sold, with option to view Buyer's profile
-*
+* Edit your profile
+* Select items from a diverse range of categories
+* Search for items using Basic or Advanced Search
+* Strike a deal with another person
+* Register, login and forgot password features
-* Cross-platform software: runs on all platforms supporting Java
+* Cross-platform software: server/client modules run on all platforms supporting Java

 System Requirements
 -------------------